bschneidr/svrep/README.md

 resulting publications.
 This is appreciated by the package maintainer and helps to incentivize ongoing development, maintenance, and support.

-> Schneider B. (2023). “svrep: Tools for Creating, Updating, and
+> Schneider B. (2025). “svrep: Tools for Creating, Updating, and
 > Analyzing Survey Replicate Weights”.
-R package version 0.7.0.
+R package version 0.9.0.
+DOI:
 > <https://doi.org/10.32614/CRAN.package.svrep>.

 When using the ‘svrep’ package, please also cite the ‘survey’ package